-Vice President Bows Out Of Peru's Bitter Constitutional Clash
+Peru's Vice President Bows Out Of Bitter Power Struggle

 Well, that didn't last long.

 About 24 hours after opposition lawmakers elevated Peruvian Vice President Mercedes Aráoz to the country's highest office — a move targeted squarely at the president with whom they are feuding — Aráoz has decided to bow out.
-On Tuesday night, the would-be interim president shuffled off the title, saying in a statement posted to Twitter that she was declining the position because "the constitutional order in Peru has broken down."
+On Tuesday night, the would-be interim president shuffled off the title, saying in a statement posted to Twitter that she was declining the job because "the constitutional order in Peru has broken down."

 "I deeply wish that our country overcomes this serious institutional crisis for the good of all Peruvians," she wrote in the letter, "especially the less fortunate who are the most affected by the irresponsibility of politicians."
 She is also resigning the vice presidency.